raafat-hantoush/IH_RH_DA_FT_JAN_2022/Class_Materials/Machine_Learning/Supervised_Learning/Lab/Comparing_Models_KNN_Feature_Selection._Embedded_Methods.md

 ### Instructions

-1. In this lab, we will model our data.
-Import sklearn `train_test_split` and separate the data.
-2. Try a simple linear regression with all the data to see whether we are getting good results.
-3. Great!
-Now define a function that takes a list of models and train (and tests) them so we can try a lot of them without repeating code.
+1. Define a function that takes a list of models and train (and tests) them so we can try a lot of them without repeating code.
-4. Use the function to check `LinearRegressor`,`Lasso`,`Ridge` and `KNeighborsRegressor`.
+2. Use the function to check `LinearRegressor`,`Lasso`,`Ridge` and `KNeighborsRegressor`.
-5. Use feature selection techniques to select subset of features to train the model with(if necessary).
+3. Use feature selection techniques to select subset of features to train the model with(if necessary).
-6. Check and discuss the results.
+4. Check and discuss the results.